 This year, the adidas Golf Invitational will once again be supporting a most worthwhile charity.
-Live auction items will be available and 100% of the proceeds will go directly to The PRESS ON fund.
+Last year, the tournament supported the PRESS ON FUND, raising over $60,000.
+Live auction items will be available and 100% of the proceeds will go directly to the PRESS ON FUND.
 More details will be available prior to the event.
 We are proud to be supporting this organization, founded by three families touched by childhood cancer.
 Their story is inspiring, and their efforts have already made a difference in countless lives.
 You can also lend your support by going to http://pressonfund.org

 The Mission of PRESS ON